khoa165/BuddENetwork/README.txt

 - [X] Implementation of Graph.java class.
 - [X] Implementation of GraphTest.java class.
 - [X] Implementation of SocialNetwork.java class.
-- [ ] Implementation of SocialNetworkTest.java class.
+- [X] Implementation of SocialNetworkTest.java class.
-- [ ] Link Back-end with GUI.
+- [X] Link Back-end with GUI.

+Upcoming goals: (personal goals for Winter break, not for the assignment)
+- [ ] Easy: File uploader instead of entering file name.
+- [ ] Easy: Extend the User class to have more info of users such as age, address, nationality.
+- [ ] Medium: Authentication.
+- [ ] Difficult: Store information in database instead of txt file.